jagan-shanmugam/mattermost-mcp-host/INSTALLATION.md

 1. **Create a Bot Account**
 - Go to Integrations > Bot Accounts > Add Bot Account
 - Give it a name and description
-- Save the access token for configuration
+- Save the access token in the .env file

 2. **Required Bot Permissions**
 - post_all